caseycharles/bowel-cancer-survival-analysis/README.md

 - The Python notebook/Colab script with all the code, step-by-step

 ## Why You Should Care 💬
 Understanding these disparities is crucial if we want to create fairer health outcomes.
-Data isn’t just numbers — it tells stories, and this one demands action.